first-line-outsourcing/flo-examples.sls/simple-api-gateway-http-api-authorizer/README.md

 # Simple API Gateway HTTP API authorizer

-This example shows how to configure an authorizer for an HTTP API route.
+This example shows how to configure an lambda authorizer for an HTTP API route.

 Deploy: